dansdom/plugins-d3-force/README.md

 plugins-d3-force
 ================

-D3 plugin that uses the pack layout
+D3 plugin that uses the tree and force layout